astroprofsmith/intromodern.github.io/_sources/c10force.md

 $c$, the speed limit of the universe.
 Equation {eq}`Newton2nd` has no built in speed limit.

+Third, the relativity of simultaneity means that Newton's Third Law can no longer be relied upon.
+If every force is to be paired with a reverse force that acts at the same time, that simultaneity may no longer be valid in all reference frames, and one could imagine a reference frame in which the interacting forces are no longer simultaneous and therefore not balancing each other out.
+Only constant forces could consistently maintain reciprocity.

 To fix these problems, we need to cast Equation {eq}`Newton2nd` in four-vector form.
 Then we can predict the acceleration of objects near the speed of light and characterize their motion.
 But before